ceilfors/ruby-koans-exercise/README.md

 > If the rolls are random, then it is possible (although not likely) that two consecutive rolls are equal.
 What would be a better way to test this?

+Compare the object_id for each Array object returned.